luisxcardozo/Recommender-Systems/NCF/README.md

 ### ABSTRACT
-2.4X performance improvement for inference on Intel® 8180 for recommender systems with Neural Collaborative Filtering, by reviewing bottleneck opportunities with thread-optimization analysis and Tensorflow* for CPU optimization.
+2.4X performance improvement for inference on Intel® 8180 for recommender systems with Neural Collaborative Filtering, with thread-optimization analysis and Tensorflow* for CPU optimization.

 Models’ performance is improved by leveraging Intel®’s highly optimized math routines for deep learning.
 This primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives.
-These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements, especially where accuracy minimization is paramount, like in the bio-med industry.
+These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements, especially where accuracy minimization is paramount like in the bio-med industry.

 KEYWORDS.
 Convolutional Neural Networks, Neural Collaborative Filtering, Recommender Systems, Tensorflow Optimization,